• Skip to main content

 On May 21, 2005, David Foster Wallace stepped up to the podium at Kenyon College to deliver the annual commencement address.
 The author was most well known for his novels, which had received much critical acclaim and had earned him the praise of being called, "one of the most influential and innovative writers of the last 20 years."

-15. Analysis Of The David Foster Wallace's Speech "This Is Water"
+21. Analysis of David Foster Wallace's Speech "This is Water"

 Thanks for exploring this SuperSummary Study Guide of "This is Water" by David Foster Wallace.
 A modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality Study Guides with detailed chapter summaries and analysis of major themes, characters, and more.

-23. Analysis Essay of "This is Water" by David Foster Wallace
+23. Analysis of Speech "This Is Water" David Foster Wallace